A cancer diagnosis brings with it many words about the condition and related aspects that you may not be familiar with. Find out what they mean here.

 Incontinence – the loss of bladder control, or urinary leaking.

-Infusion pump – some chemotherapy drugs can be given via an infusion pump, a small portable device allowing you to have your chemotherapy at home.
-There are several types of pumps available, all designed to deliver a measured dose of medication continuously.
+Infusion pump – some chemotherapy drugs can be given through an infusion pump, a small portable machine, so you to have your chemotherapy at home.

-Invasion – a tumour is said to be invasive if it grows into and damages the tissues around it.
+Invasion – a tumour is invasive if it grows into and damages the tissues around it.

 Large cell carcinoma – a type of lung cancer that usually develops in your airways and is characterised by large rounded cells.